- Financial Aid Application Deadlines

 Two scholarships are awarded to graduates of each of the following community colleges: Bergen, Brookdale, Essex, Hudson, Mercer, Middlesex, Morris, Passaic, Ocean, Raritan, Sussex, Union, and Warren.

 No special application required.
 All NJ community college transfer students will be considered if qualifications are met.
 To be considered, you should apply to the University before February 1.
+The Transfer Trustee Scholarship is awarded to first-time students entering during the fall term.
+Students entering during the spring term are not eligible for scholarships.

 - File your FAFSA (www.fafsa.ed.gov)